mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 The coroutines scope represents the actual implementation of structural concurrency in Kotlin.
 In fact, the execution of the `block` lambda will be suspended until all the coroutines started inside the `block` lambda are completed.
 These coroutines are called children coroutines of the scope.
 Moreover, structural concurrency also brings us the following features:

- * Children coroutines inherit the context of the parent coroutine, but they can override it.
+ * Children coroutines inherit the context (`CoroutineContext`) of the parent coroutine, but they can override it.
 The context of the coroutine is part of the `Continuation` object we've seen before, and contains elements such us the name of the coroutine, the dispatcher (aka, the pool of threads executing the coroutines), the exception handler, and so on.
  * When the parent coroutine is cancelled, all the children coroutines are cancelled as well.
  * When a child coroutine throws an exception, the parent coroutine is stopped as well.